Not sure which Peru tour to choose? Click to see a complete listing and comparison of all our Peru trips.

-Manu Biosphere Reserve is a vast, spellbinding wilderness in southeastern Peru replete with some of the richest flora and fauna to be found anywhere in South America.
-It offers the uncontained possibilities of an entire ecosystem, from golden grasslands of the puna zone down the eastern Andean slope through cloaking montane cloudforest to seemingly endless lowland rainforest.
+Manu Biosphere Reserve, incorporating Manu National Park and a couple of contiguous convervation tracts, is a vast, spellbinding wilderness (the size of Massachusetts!) in southeastern Peru.
+It comprises the headwaters of the Rio Madre de Dios—the Mother of God River—a tributary of the Madeira, which flows into the Amazon well within Brazil.
+Replete with some of the richest flora and fauna to be found anywhere in South America.
+It offers the uncontained possibilities of an entire humid Andean Slope ecosystem, from golden grasslands of the puna zone down the eastern Andean slope through cloaking montane cloudforest to seemingly endless lowland rainforest.

 Select the KEY INFO tab or click here for our itinerary plus space requests, status, fees, limits, and guides for any departure.